programminghistorian/ph-submissions/en/drafts/originals/designing-a-timeline-tabletop-simulator.md

 ### Line 6: IMAGE

-While nanDECK includes a basic Visual Editor that allows for basic shapes to be drawn and added to cards, for the purposes of this deck, we want to add .jpg images from an external source that have been collected and copied from various digital history collections online and made available on a local file directory.
+nanDECK includes a basic Visual Editor that allows for shapes to be drawn and added to cards.
+For the purposes of this deck, we want to add .jpg images from an external source collected from various digital history collections online and made available on a local file directory.

-There are a large variety of parameters and flags associated with the IMAGE directive, as evidenced by its syntax :
+There are a large variety of parameters and flags associated with the IMAGE directive, as evidenced by its syntax:

 > IMAGE = range, image file, pos x, pos y, width, height, angle, flag, alpha, texture width, texture height, skew x, skew y, img width, img height, loc x, loc y, copy x, copy y